-We developed a new model used in 2024 that incorporates rising oceanic temperatures which are ubiquitously documented on the global and local scales in various reports.
-Oceans are warming this century because they store about 80-90% of the heat accumulating in the atmosphere which has been rising (Levitus et al., 2005).
-Surface water temperatures in the central Gulf of Mexico have risen at about the same rate as in the global ocean (Figure 6).
-The bottom water temperatures on the continental shelf of the northern Gulf of Mexico have been routinely measured on hypoxia cruises during late July to early August and rose about 0.41 °C decade-1 from 1963 to 2023 (Figure 7).
+A developing and looming future factor potentially affecting hypoxia is climate change.
+Coastal ocean warming, though it will bring mixing from stronger and more frequent storms, is anticipated to increase hypoxic water formation (Altieri and Gedan 2015; Doney 2010).
+Oceans are warming this century because they store about 80-90% of the rising heat accumulating in the atmosphere (Levitus et al., 2005).
+Surface water temperatures in the central Gulf of Mexico have rising from 1970 to 2020 @ 0.0198 deg.
+C decade-1 which is about the same rate as in the global ocean (Wang et al., 2023; Figure 6).
+The bottom water temperatures on the continental shelf of the northern Gulf of Mexico have been routinely measured on hypoxia cruises during late July to early August and rose about 0.41 deg.
+C decade-1 from 1963 to 2024 (Figure 7).
 This water warming has been projected to increase the deoxygenation of the ocean because of reduced mixing in more highly stratified layers (Levin 2018) and lower oxygen solubilities.
 Some models predict that the hypoxic zone in the northern Gulf of Mexico will increase by 1 to 10% (Eldridge and Roelke 2010; Altieri and Gedan 2015; Lehrter 2017).
-The authors frequently acknowledge that models are insufficient to capture the many biogeochemical processes, omitting temperature effects on biological components or using only one phytoplankton type (diatoms) to simplify modeling.
-But the biology is not constant and changes with temperature.
-Warming will have an effect on food web components involved in the creation of the organic matter in surface waters and its downward flux where it is decomposed and deoxygenates the bottom layer.
+These authors frequently acknowledge that models are insufficient to capture the many biogeochemical processes, omitting temperature effects on biological components or using only one phytoplankton type (diatoms) to simplify modeling.